raptor-ml/raptor/README.md

 Raptor frees data scientists and ML engineers to build and deploy operational models and ML-driven functionality, *without learning backend* engineering.

-It <strong>compiles</strong> your python research code to production artifacts, and takes care of the engineering concerns such as scalability and reliability using best-practices on Kubernetes.
+It **compiles** your python research code to production artifacts, and takes care of the engineering concerns such as scalability and reliability using best-practices on Kubernetes.

 [**Explore the docs »**][docs-url]